-The Authority places no limit on the amount the Authority may invest in any one issuer; currently Lakeland Bank is the official depository.
+The Authority places no limit on the amount the Authority may invest in any one issuer; currently Lakeland Bank and the New Jersey Cash Management Fund are the official depositories.

 6. PENSION PLAN

 Description of Plans:

 Authority employees participate in one of the two contributory, defined benefit public employee retirement systems: the State of New Jersey Public Employees' Retirement System (PERS) or the Defined Contribution Retirement Program (DCRP), a tax-qualified defined contribution money purchase pension plan under Internal Revenue Code (IRC) 401(a).